Vishwas1/oraclize/README.md

 ### Overview:

 As we know the problem with EVM -  Ethereum Virtual Machine is, it is difficult to perform complex problems on EVM due to its limitation.
-One of the limitation of EVM is, having its own set of opcodes and higher level languages (Solidity, Serpent, LLL, …) there is no direct access to advanced libraries which many complex applications would need to use.
+One of the limitation of EVM is, having its own set of opcodes, there is no direct access to advanced libraries which many complex applications would need to use.
 For example in financial system, the application may needs to use financial libraries, data and algorithms to perform some complex operations.
 Due to inability of smart contracts to talk to outside world (fetch data off chain), this leads to a very serious problem.
 And even if we try to perform, we end up spending a lot of ‘Gas’.
 The more complexity our smart contract has to handle, the more ‘Gas’ we will end up spending.

 So, it might be useful to be able to perform certain type of computation off chain and then simply relay the result back onto the blockchain.
 Infact smart contracts may needs reliable data from outside, based on that it can perform certain task.
-For example, an insurance contract, that says I will send your 30% of fare back, if flight is delayed by 30 mins.
-And to send back 30% of fare, the contracts needs to know from reliable source that whether the flight is delayed or not.
+For example, an insurance contract, that says the flight company will refund 30% of fare, if flight is delayed by 30 mins.
+And to refund 30% of fare to the customer, the contracts needs to know from reliable source that whether the flight is delayed or not.

 This is where the use of Oracles are.
 Oraclize is one of the company that provides oracles services.